Rail transport in Indonesia

 Indonesia's railways are primarily operated by the state-owned Kereta Api Indonesia (KAI), its commuter subsidiary KAI Commuter, and the airport rail link subsidiary KAI Bandara.
-The infrastructure is state-owned, and companies pay a fee for using the railways.
+The majority of the railway infrastructure is owned by the Directorate General of Railways of the Ministry of Transportation, and railway companies pay a "track access charge" fee for using the railways.

 Various narrow gauge industrial tramways operate in Java and Sumatra, serving the sugarcane and oil palm industries.

 History

 The first railway line in Indonesia opened in 1867 and was initially laid to standard gauge size.
 The railways were gradually expanded by both the state and private companies.